 All Representative Monitoring Sites will be monitored annually in accordance with the monitoring protocol described in Section 16.2 Monitoring Protocols for Data Collection and Monitoring.
+As described in Section 14.5 and Section 15.5, a 6-year rolling average will be calculated for each benchmark location and Aqueduct pool to evaluate recent land subsidence rates relative to defined Minimum Thresholds (MTs) and Measurable Objectives (MOs).
 All data will be reported to DWR per the requirements specified under Section 16.5 Reporting Monitoring Data to the Department.